 Always brush out your Havanese coat prior to bathing.
-If you do not, any tangles already started will become larger and impossible to work out water in their ears as this can lead to ear infections.
-If water does enter the ears, they can be dried by wiping out with a clean tissue.
+If you do not, any tangles already started will become larger and impossible to work out

 Ensure that bathing forms a regular part of your Havanese grooming routine.
 Bathe your dog once every 1-2 weeks or as often as needed.
-When bathing a Havanese be careful not to get